The Best Flea Collars for Dogs (Review) in 2020

 Compatible with your dog’s regular collar

 Made for puppies at least 12 weeks old and adult dogs, it will fit neck sizes of up to 22 inches, so get the tape measure out before purchasing.
 It is designed to be water-resistant, so you don’t have to worry about taking it off if it starts pouring outside.
+Most importantly though, the Hartz Ultraguard collar offers full-body protection for up to 7 months, making it perfect for outdoor pets.

 Detaches and kills ticks

-Lasts for 3 months
+Lasts for 3 months, works within 24 hours

 Designed for dogs weighing over 60 lbs

 If your dog struggles with ticks on a regular basis and you’re tired of searching and pulling them out manually, check out Virbac Preventic collar.
-Designed to detach and kill ticks for a period of three months, this collar is one of the most recommended by veterinarians.
+Designed to detach and kill ticks for a period of three months, this product is one of the most recommended by veterinarians.

 Effective and fast-acting, the Preventic gets to work within a period of 24 hours.
 It works on both short and long-haired breeds, so we highly recommend it if you and your pet are fans of nature walks.
 Bear in mind that while the collar is adjustable, it is designed for dogs weighing over 60 lbs.